 The trail leading out of Pin de Sucre is treacherous thanks to an unforgiving cliff on one side, countless ankle-breaking rocks underfoot, and an ascent that is brutally steep.
-None of this slows Maria, the sixty-something-year-old woman I’m following.
+None of this slows Maria, the 60-something-year-old woman I’m following.
 In fact, she bounds up the trail in her full-length, faded dress and rubber sandals.

 “When MacKenzon’s mother died I became his mother,” she says over her shoulder as she leads our team up the mountain.
 “His mother was my daughter-in-law.”

-“Our philosophy is if we don’t focus on what happens after the meal children receive, we miss opportunities the meal presents,” says Rose.
+“Our philosophy is if we don’t focus on what happens after the meal children receive, we miss opportunities the meal presents,” says Kevin.
 “Our feeding initiative keeps children in school and healthy enough to retain what they are being taught.
 In addition to assisting in education, the initiative gives us credibility in communities that creates opportunities to bring other resources, such as our agriculture and women’s empowerment programs, to those in need.”